zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/basic-filtering-operators.md

 sidebar_label: "Basic Operators"
 beta: FALSE
 notebook: FALSE
-description: "Milvus provides a rich set of basic operators to help you filter and query data efficiently.
+description: "Zilliz Cloud provides a rich set of basic operators to help you filter and query data efficiently.
 These operators allow you to refine your search conditions based on scalar fields, numeric calculations, logical conditions, and more.
 Understanding how to use these operators is crucial for building precise queries and maximizing the efficiency of your searches. | BYOC"
 type: origin
 token: LBbUwOGcwi1UMak3eE2cM1gvnUe
 sidebar_position: 2